De Anza Becomes 1st Community College to Receive Bay Area Green Business Certification

 Michael Payand Aura Wrighteach received a $1,000 scholarship at this year's APASA Lunar New Year Luncheon.

 Pay studies business administration.
 He served four years in the Marine Corps and founded the De Anza Network to help students connect with each other.
 He hopes to transfer to Cal Poly or Haas School of Business at UC Berkeley and become an entrepreneur.

 Wright is a film/TV student.
 While at De Anza, she completed a short documentary about Next Door, a non-profit that helps victims of domestic violence.
 Wright hopes to transfer to NYU, Columbia or Stanford, and submit her film to several festivals.

 ICYMI: Library Reopening Celebration

 Missed the library reopening event?
-Watch some video highlights and see a slideshow of the celebration.
+Watch some highlights of the celebration.

 Additional AEDs Installed Across Campus

 Additional Automated External Defibrillators have been installed in various areas across campus.
 See the campus map for AED locations.

 If you are interested in taking an AED class, contact Mary Donahue.